v

 Role of ML in the field of immunology and serology

 In immunology, imaging-based studies have been combined with immunofluorescence for the identification and classification of anti-neutrophil cytoplasmic antibodies.
 Currently, only a few examples of digital imaging in chemistry analysis using mechanical devices are important.
-There are also many new detection methods available where simple and fast equipment is essential.
+There are also many new detection methods where simple and fast equipment is essential.
 For example, there is significant interest in integrating mass spectrometry systems into the operating room for biochemical analysis of surgical samples.
 In a newer application, tissue samples (such as gas-phase ionic species or water droplets) are collected from surgical instruments and sent to a spectrometer.
-The mass spectrum is then analyzed in real-time to quickly perform biochemical analysis.
-Although this new in vitro diagnostic (IVD) technology is still in development, the method now provides ML to distinguish hard tissue from soft tissue.
+The mass spectrum is then analyzed in real time to quickly perform biochemical analysis.
+Although this new in vitro diagnostic (IVD) technology is still in development, the method now uses ML to distinguish hard tissue from soft tissue.
 Recent publications describe this method for identifying tumors in various tissue types, including ovary, thyroid, and lung.51

 Detection and identification of microorganisms